MediaComem/docker-brownbag/README.md

   `docker build` with the current directory as the build context (where we will run the `docker-compose` command).
 * The `dockerfile: Dockerfile.full` option indicates that the Dockerfile that should be used is the file named `Dockerfile.full` instead of the default `Dockerfile`.
-(For the purposes of our example, `Dockerfile.full` implements all suggested tips under [Dockerfile Tips][dockerfile-tips].)
+(For the purposes of this example, `Dockerfile.full` implements all suggested tips under [Dockerfile Tips][dockerfile-tips].)
 * The `image: docker-brownbag/todo` option indicates that the resulting image should be tagged as